Notify me

 The Bremont Ronnie Wood 1947 Rock On’ Hands Down 43mm Men’s Watch was released in 47 pieces, as a tribute to Ronnie Wood, the Rolling Stone’s guitarist, born in 1947.
 He hand-painted every dial himself, making each one a totally unique collectors item.
 The case is in white gold, and these sold out rapidly at £38,950 ($48,874) each.
 (Bremont is a great examples of a luxury British brand).

 The Breitling Premier B01 42 Bentley Centenary Limited Edition (no longer available on the Breitling website) features a unique brown burl elm dial, as found on the dashboard of some Bentley cars.
-It was inspired by the “Blower” Bentley from 1949, which refers to the supercharger used in this 4.5 liter race car, which won the famous Le Mans Twenty-four-hour race.
+It was inspired by the “Blower” Bentley from 1949, which refers to the supercharger used in this 4.5 litre race car, which won the famous Le Mans Twenty-four-hour race.

 The F.P.
 Journe Chronomètre Holland & Holland, is limited by the materials used, which is metal from two 1800 gun barrels by gun maker Holland and Holland, who they collaborated with in this edition.
 The Damascus steel gives a distinctive look to the dial, and only 88 were able to be made from the original gun barrels.
 Definitely a watch with a worthwhile story behind the design as well as being an excellent example of individuality in watchmaking.

-The A. Lange & soehne tourbograph perpetual, “pour le mérite”:
+The A. Lange & Soehne tourbograph perpetual, “pour le mérite”:

 . . . combines five outstanding complications: fusée-and-chain transmission, tourbillon, rattrapante chronograph, and perpetual calendar.
 It is available on “honey-gold”, silver or platinum, and limited to 50 pieces, commemorating their 175th anniversary.